hanmgmt/test-docs/source/project-management.rst

    associated tags are pushed to the remote repository
 7. The software is manually deployed

+Note: The default branch name is set to "main" starting Oct 1, 2020, not "master" anymore.
-Note: please use `Github rename master to main`_ .
+For more info: please see `Github rename master to main`_ .
+Certain repositories still have default branch as "master".

 Branching
 ---------